Changes to social housing rules

 - Page 17: City of Ottawa procedures for application

 - Page 135: City of Ottawa local eligibility rules – Note that Directive 10-02 has been replaced with Service Manager Directive 17-02.
-Service Manager Directive 17-02 was replaced with 20-02 (Local Rent Geared to Income Eligibility Rules) [ PDF - 427 KB ]
+Service Manager Directive 17-02 was replaced with 20-02.
+Service Manager 20-02 was replaced with 21-01 (Local Rent Geared to Income Eligibility Rules [ PDF - 427 KB ]

 - Page 139: City of Ottawa occupancy standards – Note that Directive 10-01 has been replaced with Service Manager Directive 17-01.
 Service Manager Directive 17-01 was replaced with 20-01 (Local Occupancy Standards and Local Priority Rules) [ PDF - 448 KB ]